Fireworks: Cake

-A cake is a cluster of individual tubes linked by fuse that fires a series of aerial effects.
+A cake is a cluster of individual tubes linked by fuse that fires a series of aerial shell effects upward.
 Tube diameters can range in size from 1/4–4 in, and a single cake can have more than 1,000 shots.
 The variety of effects within individual cakes is often such that they defy descriptive titles and are instead given cryptic names such as "Bermuda Triangle", "Pyro Glyphics", "Waco Wakeup", and "Poisonous Spider", to name a few.
 Others are simply quantities of 2.5–4 in shells fused together in single-shot tubes.